-9.5 Interim Assessment
+9.5 Assessment 1: Interim Assessment

 - (a) An Interim Assessment of the candidate's progress will take place for Doctoral level Awards (Table A). - (b) The Interim Assessment shall take place between months 9-11 of a full-time candidature and months 15-20 of a part-time candidature.
-For Professional Doctorates candidature, the Interim Assessment shall take place between months 27-35.
-It shall comprise of a panel assessment of the candidate's ability to progress. - (c) Failure to submit the Interim Assessment report and attend the assessment, within the prescribed timeframe will be registered as a failed attempt, unless an extension has been granted by the School Research and Enterprise Committee. - (d) The assessment panel shall compromise two appropriately qualified assessors independent to the supervisory team.
+For Professional Doctorates candidature the Interim Assessment shall take place between months 27-35.
+It shall comprise of a panel assessment of the candidate's ability to progress. - (c) Failure to submit the Interim Assessment report and attend the assessment, within the prescribed timeframe will be registered as a failed attempt, unless an extension has been granted by the School Research and Enterprise Committee. - (d) Candidates must obtain Ethics Approval before any work that requires approval is carried out.
+Where a candidate has reached this stage in their research project, the approval confirmation letter must be submitted with the Interim Assessment report.
+Candidates who do not comply with the Academic Ethics Policy will fail the assessment https://testlivesalfordac.sharepoint.com/sites/EthicsandResearchGovernance/Shared%20 Documents/AcademicEthicsPolicy.pdf?cid=31516b79-833f-48d8-88e9-129788465a08 - (e) The assessment panel shall compromise two appropriately qualified assessors independent to the supervisory team.

-- (e) If the candidate does not reach the required threshold, a repeat Interim Assessment will be held no later than 3 months after the original holding of the Interim Assessment of a full-time candidature, no later than 3 months for a Professional Doctorate candidature and no later than 6 months of a part-time candidature. - (f) Failure to successfully complete the repeat Interim Assessment will result in transfer or withdrawal as approved by the School Research and Enterprise Committee and Postgraduate Research Awards Board. - (g) A candidate seeking to transfer from a Master of Philosophy (MPhil), Master of Research (MRes), Master of Science (MSc) or Master of Laws (LLM) to a Doctoral Award may also request a Transfer Assessment which shall take the same form and process as an Interim Assessment. - (h) At the end of the Interim or Transfer Assessment process the panel, within its final report to the School Research and Enterprise Committee and the Postgraduate Research Awards Board, shall recommend: - i) continuation of the candidate on the Doctoral level Award; - ii) transfer to another Research Award: where such a transfer is required the candidature for the Doctoral level Award shall be deemed to have been terminated and the period of study for the Doctoral level Award may be recognised as a period of study for the alternative Award; - iii) termination of candidature.
+- (f) If the candidate does not reach the required threshold, a repeat Interim Assessment will be held no later than 1 month after the original holding of the Interim Assessment of a full-time candidature, no later than 3 months for Professional Doctorate candidature and no later than 3 months of a part-time candidature. - (f) Failure to successfully complete the repeat Interim Assessment will result in transfer or withdrawal as approved by the School Research and Enterprise Committee and Postgraduate Research Awards Board. - (g) A candidate seeking to transfer from a Master of Philosophy (MPhil), Master in Research (MRes), Master of Science (MSc) or Master of Laws (LLM) to a Doctoral Award may also request a Transfer Assessment which shall take the same form and process as an Interim Assessment. - (h) At the end of the Interim or Transfer Assessment process the panel, within its final report to the School Research and Enterprise Committee and the Postgraduate Research Awards Board, shall recommend: - i) continuation of the candidate on the Doctoral level Award; - ii) transfer to another Research Award: Where such a transfer is required the candidature for the Doctoral level Award shall be deemed to have been terminated and the period of study for the Doctoral level Award may be recognised as a period of study for the alternative Award; - iii) termination of candidature.

-9.6 Internal Evaluation
+9.6 Assessment 2: Internal Evaluation